 La Gozadera (Marc Antony and Gente de Zona): Hispanic countries, somos tu y yo, might be a good exposure to the preterit.

-Latinoamérica (Calle 13): Many repetitions of “tú no puedes comprar… al sol, al viento, el calor, etc”, with images of Latin America in the background, repitions of tengo.
+Latinoamérica (Calle 13): Many repetitions of “tú no puedes comprar… al sol, al viento, el calor, etc”, with images of Latin America in the background, repetitions of tengo.

 El Perdón (cover by Siggno- skip the intro): las calles, present progressive.
 Such a great version to play alongside the original!
-Beware the “como un loco tomando” line.
+Beware the “como un loco tomando” line and skip the intro.